bcgov/hosted-application-logging-performance-aggregation-services/README.md

-# Elastic Stack PoC
+# Hosted Application Logging & Performance Aggregation Services

-This repository contains Openshift Proof of Concept for the Elastic Stack (ElasticSearch, LogStash, Kibana).
+The Elastic Stack (Elasticsearch, Logstash and Kibana) run as a platform service for multiple apps with long term retention of performance metrics.

 ## Directory Structure